Finding a Therapist Who Can Help You Heal

 Experience matters.
 One of the main reasons for seeing a therapist, rather than simply talking to a friend, is experience.
 Look for a therapist who is experienced in treating the problems that you have.
 Often, therapists have special areas of focus, such as depression or eating disorders.
 Experienced therapists have seen the problems you’re facing again and again, which broadens their view and gives them more insight.
 And for some problems, such as trauma or PTSD, seeing a specialist is absolutely essential.

 Learn about different treatment orientations.
-Many therapists do a blend of orientations.
-However, it’s a good idea to learn about the different treatment types, because that can affect your therapist’s way of relating and suggested length of treatment.
+Many therapists practice a blend of orientations.
+However, it’s a good idea to learn about the different treatment types, because that can affect your therapist’s way of relating and the suggested length of treatment.

 Trust your gut.
 Even if your therapist looks great on paper, if the connection doesn’t feel right—if you don’t trust the person or feel like they truly care—go with another choice.
 A good therapist will respect this choice and should never pressure you or make you feel guilty.